Brains of the BRAIN Lab

 Psychiatry-Research Track Resident Physician

 Austin is a Psychiatry-Research Track resident physician in the UBC Department of Psychiatry, Faculty of Medicine.
-He holds an M.D. from the University of Toronto and a BSc (Honours) in psychology with a minor in philosophy from McGill University.
+He holds an MD from the University of Toronto and a BSc (Honours) in psychology with a minor in philosophy from McGill University.
 His research interests lie broadly in forensic mental health and concurrent disorders.
 Relating to addiction psychiatry, specific areas of interest include phenomenology of substance use disorders and insight deficits in addiction.
 He is also working with Dr. Tonia Nicholls in the Nicholls Lab as part of the Research Track.
 He maintains a strong interest in philosophy, literature, poetry, and history outside of work.

 Karina Thiessen, BA, BEd